-One of the reasons to hire an attorney for your car accident claim is because he or she will know how to deal with the insurance adjuster.
+One of the reasons to hire a car accident lawyer for your car accident claim is because he or she will know how to deal with the insurance adjuster.
 A Montana car accident attorney will make sure the insurance company does not trick you out of the compensation that you deserve.

 A good car accident attorney will also know how to obtain the evidence necessary to prove liability.
 Even though you may have a series of photos of the scene, an attorney will know which parts of the accident will be the most successful at proving who was liable.
 He or she will also know how to present the evidence in the best way possible.
-An auto accident attorney will interact with the necessary medical professionals and know how to navigate the medical procedures that you must follow to get the information that your claim needs.
+A car accident lawyer will interact with the necessary medical professionals and know how to navigate the medical procedures that you must follow to get the information that your claim needs.

 Another reason to hire a Montana car accident lawyer is for your settlement.
 If you can avoid going to court, you can save money and time.
 A good car accident attorney will be able to negotiate with the defendant to settle your claim before going to court.